hristoast/asciinema2gif/README.md

 asciinema2gif [options] <asciinema_number|asciinema_api_url>

   options:
-    -s <size>, --size <size>      One of 'small', 'medium', 'big' -p <speed>, --speed <speed>   Any integer (whole number) to multiply regular speed by -t <theme>, --theme <theme>   One of 'asciinema', 'tango', 'solarized-dark', 'solarized-light', 'monokai' -o <file>, --output <file>    File to write to (defaults to 'asciicast.gif' in current directory) -h, --help                    Show this help.
+    -s <size>, --size <size>        One of 'small', 'medium', 'big' -p <speed>, --speed <speed>     Any integer (whole number) to multiply regular speed by -t <theme>, --theme <theme>     One of 'asciinema', 'tango', 'solarized-dark', 'solarized-light', 'monokai' -o <file>, --output <file>      File to write to (defaults to 'asciicast.gif' in current directory) -S <source>, --source <source>  One of 'asciinema' or 'self' (for self-hosted).
+Defaults to 'asciinema' -h, --help                      Show this help.
 ```

 Examples: